Labour Gains, and Pains

 20.09.24

-As Keir Starmer approaches his first 100 days as Prime Minister Mark Perryman provides a unique reading guide to the hopes, and fears, of what this Labour government might achieve
+A unique reading guide provided by Mark Perryman to the hopes, and fears, of what this Labour government might achieve

 04.07.24 a Labour landslide of historic proportions.
 We can argue the toss about turnout, vote share, the rise of the Greens, independents taking Labour seats but a Labour win is a win, and perhaps more joyously a Tory defeat, a defeat.
 Hurrah!